ArekX/tunnelize/docs/src/setting-up-server.md

 # Setting up a server

-To setup a server, first initialize the configuration by running `tunnelize server init`.
+To setup a server, first initialize the configuration by running `tunnelize init server`.

 This will create initial default configuration in `tunnelize.json` for a server, see [Configuration](#configuring-the-server) for information about specific attributes.